 CNI alerts its community to our organizational activities, significant new publications, and important developments in the field via the CNI website, the CNI-ANNOUNCE e-mail list, and the CNI News RSS.
-Additional information about CNI's activities and interests is available through Twitter (twitter.com/cni_org) and Facebook (www.facebook.com/cni.org), which serve as complements to other communication channels.
-We also make video of selected sessions from our membership meetings publicly available from our YouTube and Vimeo channels (youtube. com/cnivideo, vimeo.com/cni).
+Additional information about CNI's activities and interests is available through social media channels.
+We also make video of selected sessions from our membership meetings publicly available from our YouTube and Vimeo channels.